urri34/HA-HTTPS-TailScale/README.md

 - Log in your TailScale account

 ## TailScale crazy config:
-- HA Home page -> Config -> AddOns -> "TailScale with features" -> Configuration
+- HA Home page -> Config -> AddOns -> "TailScale with features" -> Configuration -> Options
-- Activate extra button
+- Activate "Show extra configuration options not used"
-- Activate LAN
+- Activate "Userspace networking mode"
+- Save
 - Restart
-- Deactivate LAN
+- Deactivate "Userspace networking mode"
+- Save
 - Restart

-I know it sounds crazy, I know it has no sense but it works, so shut up and follow the howto.
+I know it sounds crazy, I know it has no sense but it works, so shut up, stop complaining and follow the howto.

 ## TailScale basic test
 Open your admin interface: